OlivierBattini/HowTo-Python-AWS-Terraform/README.md

 1. Initialize Terraform using the command : `terraform init`
 2. To apply Terraform configuration, run the command : `terraform apply`
+3. To destroy the infrastrcture created, run the command : `terraform destroy`

 Current Terraform configuration will create a basic EC2 instance based on Amazon Image ami-0ca5ef73451e16dc1 (Free-Tier eligible Linux image) in the eu-west-3 region (Paris).